I create, craft, curate stories, events, brands, & spaces that are innovative + intersectional.

 Content Curation + Creation: understanding when to use communication that is long form v. short form | visual v. audio v. written v. multi-media | delivered by founder v. team-member v. partner v. client content

-Thoughtful & Humxn-Centered Leadership: ushering new generations of leaders to the forefront of forward-thinking solutions with equally strong interpsonal & analytical skills using specific-language based communication & engagement
+Thoughtful & Humxn-Centered Leadership: ushering new generations of leaders to the forefront of forward-thinking solutions with equally strong interpersonal & analytical skills using specific-language based communication & engagement

 Brand Reputation: upleveling brand perception & success via collaboration, partnerships, & transparent communications

-MailChimp, Constant Contact, Substack, Tiny Letter, Hubspot Newsletters, Slack, Dropbox, G-Suite, Office, Canva, Craft, Notion, Carrd, Mighty Networks, Trello, Asana, Lisbon, HeySummit, AirMeet, MeetFox, & Zoom
+MailChimp, Constant Contact, Substack, Tiny Letter, Hubspot Newsletters, Slack, Discord, Starchive, G-Suite, Office, Canva, Notion, Carrd, Squarespace, Mighty Networks, Trello, Asana, HeySummit, AirMeet, MeetFox, & Zoom

 AWARDS & NOTORIETY